ueaner/drag-3fg/README.md

 ## Automated installation

-The included `install.sh` installs the program as a SystemD user unit.
+The included `install.sh` installs the program as a SystemD user unit (other inits are not yet supported).
 It also updates the `libinput-gestures` config files (if you have that installed) so that all 3-finger gestures become 4-finger gestures.

+It requires the following to run properly:
+* **Root permissions**
+* A working Rust installation (see [Rust's install guide](https://www.rust-lang.org/tools/install))
+* `libinput`'s helper tools (see Step 0 below for install details)

-It requires root permissions and will reboot your system afterward (if allowed by prompted response) to update program permissions for `libinput` and `uinput` (see Manual installation, step 3 below for details).
+It will also ask to reboot your system afterward, which is required to update permissions for `libinput` and `uinput`.

 You can execute the install script with the following: